Yen/postgres_web3/README.md

 - ~~`hex160` A 160 bit hex string (Such as ethereum addresses)~~ (TODO)
 - ~~`hex256` A 256 bit hex string (Such as ethereum block hashes)~~ (TODO)

-Integer data types are constructable from a base-10 integer literal (e.g. `'1000'::int128`).
-For compatibility, unsigned data types can be constructed with negative values but only if the negative integer literal is `-0`.
+Integer data types are constructable from a base-10 integer string (e.g. `'1000'::int128`).
+For compatibility, unsigned data types can be constructed with negative values but only if the negative integer string is `'-0'`.

-Hex data types are constructed from a case-insensitive non-prefixed base-16 hex literal following the PostgreSQL `decode(..., 'hex')` behavior (e.g. `0123AbCd::hex160`).
-Hex literals are interpereted as being zero padded from the beginning of the literal when the full literal is not provided (e.g. `f8f8f8f8f8f8f8f8f8f8::hex160` is equivalent to `00000000000000000000f8f8f8f8f8f8f8f8f8f8::hex160`).
+Hex data types are constructed from a case-insensitive non-prefixed base-16 hex string following the PostgreSQL `decode(..., 'hex')` behavior (e.g. `'0123AbCd'::hex160`).
+Hex string are interpereted as being zero padded from the beginning of the string when the full string is not provided (e.g. `'f8f8f8f8f8f8f8f8f8f8'::hex160` is equivalent to `'00000000000000000000f8f8f8f8f8f8f8f8f8f8'::hex160`).

-Hex data types are string serialized to a lower case hex string following the PostgreSQL `encode(..., 'hex')` behaviour (e.g. `0123abcd`).
+Hex data types are string serialized to a lower case hex string following the PostgreSQL `encode(..., 'hex')` behaviour (e.g. `'0123abcd'`).

+Hex data types do not preserve the case of input strings (e.g. `'FF'::hex160` is equivalent to `'ff'::hex160` for all operations, and vice versa).

 _More data types may be added in the future if they are seen to be prevelant throughout the web3 ecosystem. postgres_web3 is not tied to ethereum and may adopt types that are seen as beneficial to non-ethereum chains._